noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 Tanagers from Ohio.
 From Kentucky.
  Like Merton's letter this Tuesday.
 And Kennedy Airport so close to Solentiname.
-A radio on the island of an Indian Caribbean.
+A radio on the island of a Carib Indian woman.
 (La Saba brought me oranges)

 We shall all eat, from the same plate,